Binary Mechanisms under Privacy-Preserving Noise: Noise in the Allocation Rule

-The curve in Figure \ref{fig: maj_rule} traces the asymptotic values for the \textit{normalized} expected revenue (on the $x$-axis) and the noise sensitivity (on the $y$-axis) of the majority function as $n\to \infty$, while the noise parameter $\delta$ varies from $0$ to $0.5$.
-As previously mentioned, higher levels of noise are associated with higher noise sensitivity and lower expected revenue for every SCF (and here in particular for $f_{\text{maj}}$).
+The curve in Figure~\ref{fig:maj_rule} traces the asymptotic values for the \textit{normalized} expected revenue (on the $x$-axis) and the noise sensitivity (on the $y$-axis) of the majority rule as $n\to \infty$, while the noise parameter $\delta$ varies from $0$ to $0.5$.
+As previously mentioned, higher levels of noise are associated with better privacy protection, higher noise sensitivity, and lower expected revenue for every implementable SCF (and here in particular for $f_{\text{maj}}$).

-Recall that $\delta$ may be connected to a privacy guarantee $\ve$, using the language of differential privacy.
-So our results provide a quantitative relation between the promised level of privacy and the resulting noise sensitivity and revenue loss.

-As it appears from this graph, a small increase in $\delta$ relative to the noise-free environment changes the expected revenue by a little, but significantly raises the noise sensitivity.
+A small increase in $\delta$ relative to the noise-free environment changes the expected revenue by a little, but significantly raises the noise sensitivity.
 This is owed to the fact that expected revenue changes linearly in $\delta$, but the noise sensitivity of the majority rule has ``\textit{infinite}'' derivative at $\delta=0$.